Lesléa Newman: Personal life

 Newman was born as Leslie Newman to Jewish parents in New York City in 1955.
-She developed her pen name by combining her birth name with her Hebrew name, Leah.
-Much like Sylvia Plath, Newman first began writing as a teenager by participating in poetry contests sponsored by Seventeen magazine.
-Newman is a lesbian.
+She developed her pen name by combining her birth name, Leslie, with her Hebrew name, Leah.
+She started writing poems when she was 8 to cope with her sadness over her family moving from Brooklyn to Long Island.
+Newman began writing more seriously as a teenager by participating in poetry contests sponsored by Seventeen magazine.
+She was voted "Class Wit" in high school.